cdaley95/CS2450J-Project/readme.md

 - Clicking the `Update pointer` button will update the accumulator and the pointer with the values in the pointer and accumulator.
 Pressing enter in the accumulator and pointer fields does the same thing.
 - Clicking the `Update Accumulator` button will update the accumulator and the pointer with the values in the pointer and accumulator.
 Pressing enter in the accumulator and pointer fields does the same thing.
 - Clicking the `Reset` button will clear the console and reset the pointer and accumulator.
+- Clicking the `Save File` button will allow you to save the current contents of the memory to a file you specify.
 - Clicking the `Continue Program from Pointer` will continue the program from the current pointer value until halted.
 - Clicking the `Step Program` button will run one instruction per click.
 - Clicking `Clear Console` will clear the content stored in the console.

 ## Usage

-- Insert any files with 5 character length words per line into the "files" folder.
+- Load any file from the file dialogue that has 5 character length words per line.
 - Program will provide an error if the file is not in the correct format.
 - You may choose to modify the color scheme by editing the values in `theme.py`.
 A restart is required to apply these changes.